PaoloGouba/test_xslt_transformation/README.md

 ## Features

 - Input XML and XSLT content via text input or file upload.
-- Display XML and XSLT content with text highlighting similar to Visual Studio Code.
 - Perform the transformation and view the result with XML formatting.

 ## Installation Instructions